NGaikwad99/CompTIASecPlus-Prep/All modules.md

     5. Bob decrypts the digital signature using Alice's public key to obtain the message digest.
     6. Bob generates the message digest of the plaintext message.
     7. Bob compares the hash values obtained in steps 5 and 6.
 If they are a match, Bob knows that the message was not tampered with in transit.
-* Ccommonly used by software vendors to authenticate their products available for download on the internet.
+* Commonly used by software vendors to authenticate their products available for download on the internet.

 #### Key stretching
 * Generate robust keys from passwords by using multiple iterations of salting and hashing.